-Sailing on Star Flyer is like stepping back in time to when clipper ships ruled the waves.
-The unfurling of the sails, to appropriately bombastic music, is a highlight of each day, and passengers can live out their nautical fantasies by climbing the mast or sunning in the widow's net hanging off the bow of the ship.
+Sailing on Star Flyer is like stepping back in time to a golden era when clipper ships ruled the waves.
+The unfurling of the sails, to the stirring "Conquest of Paradise" by Vangelis, is a highlight of each day, and passengers can live out their nautical fantasies on the teak decks swabbed by crew dressed in jaunty blue and white sailors' uniforms or sunning in the nets hanging off the bowsprit.

 Although the ship is motorized, Star Flyer's engines are switched off as long as conditions permit, and the crew unfurls 36,000 square feet of billowing sails to capture the winds that can propel it along at a comfortable 8 to 10 knots, with a maximum speed of 17 knots (under engine power the maximum speed is 12 knots).
 On a typical cruise, the vessel relies exclusively on sail power around 25 to 35 percent of the time.
 Simply standing on deck, watching the ship sail out of port never fails to be one of the most popular, and most romantic, onboard activities, day after day.

 Because it takes a certain type to embrace the sailing experience on a small ship, shipmates tend to be kindred spirits -- active, open to new experiences, not at all stuffy or spoiled -- and after a few days passengers really begin to click.
 And suddenly, the trip is that much better for all the new friends you get to share it with.